-Research Scholars) first-years, with some provides undergraduof Yale's most disates an opportunity to tinguished faculty combine course-based members.
-Some study, research, menseminars provide an torship, networking, introduction to a parand career planning ticular field of study; in the fields of science others take an interdisciplinary approach to a variety of topics.
+First-Year Seminars are small classes just for first-years, with some of Yale's most distinguished faculty members.
+Some seminars provide an introduction to a particular field of study; others take an interdisciplinary approach to a variety of topics.
+All seminars provide an intimate context for developing relationships with faculty members and peers.